yanivcohen1/python-tools/README.rst

     $ venv\Scripts\activate.bat
     $ venv\Scripts\activate

+    # test it in cmd
+    where python

     on linux use pip3 and python3

 Add to windows path:
 C:\Users\yaniv\anaconda3